-An introduction to the draft law and an outline of the key issues for discussion are presented in the information paper Shaping the Multicultural Recognition Act for the ACT.
+You can see the introduction to the draft law and an outline of the key issues that were discussed in the information paper Shaping the Multicultural Recognition Act for the ACT.

 Information on how to access translated material and interpreters is available in multiple languages on the translation and interpretation page.

 You can contact us at: email@example.com

 The first round of consultation on the Multicultural Recognition Act took place in April and May 2021.

 We held conversations online, face-to-face and directly with stakeholders, and received several formal submissions.
 This conversation was informed by a discussion paper, Towards a Multicultural Recognition Act for the Australian Capital Territory.

 - The need for a set of guiding principles expressed in a Charter that defines what our ACT community strives towards.

 - Formalising the Multicultural Advisory Council to advocate on behalf of the multicultural community.

 - The need for regular reporting by Government to the ACT community.

 The feedback directly informed the development of the draft Multicultural Recognition Act.
 Read the Listening Report here.